Jethet/wiki-hh/Express/CORS.md

 If you want to restrict to a specific origin, you should write the full URL:
 res.header('Access-Control-Allow-Origin', 'https://*name-of-domain-deployment*').

 If your API has no authentication then you don't need to worry about limiting access.
+Use "*" to allow CORS for all resources on your server.
 ```
   app.use(function(req, res, next) {
     // update to match the domain you will make the request from:
-    res.header("Access-Control-Allow-Origin", "YOUR-DOMAIN.TLD");
+    res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "Origin, X-Requested-With, Content-Type, Accept");
     next();
   });